whippet-code/saveMe/README.md

 - edit functions to utilise DB
   - currently only adding / removing from DOM (no other storage used)
 - edit render function to be called via FB changes

+#### Lessons learnt

+Adding event listeners to dynamically created content requires an amount of planning.
+The element must be in the DOM before you can add a listener.
+USe event bubbling, or check out using different handler functions.